 Does This Stuff Belong in a Dumpster?

-Dane and I are bike riding, dumpster diving, Wisconsin brothers with a simple mission- to show America how much perfectly good food is wasted and how Americans can be a part of the solution in their own homes and at the market.
+Dane and I are bike riding, dumpster diving, Wisconsin brothers with a simple mission- to show the United States how much perfectly good food is wasted and how Americans can be a part of the solution in their own homes and at the market.
 On August 9th we hopped on our bicycles at bank of the Mississippi River on a journey to cycle across the state of Wisconsin (250 miles over 7 days) eating nothing but food we find in dumpsters, ie the trash, rubbish bins, waste buckets, or as we’ve come to call them, treasure chests.
 We had a slight bit of worry that we may go hungry but our first dumpster proved otherwise:

 In a single Big Lots dumpster we found over $60 worth of chips, cereal, cookies, donuts, granola bars, and cinnamon buns.
 It was way more than we could carry so…